 April 22, 2020 marks the 50th anniversary of Earth Day.
 In recognition of this milestone Earth Day Network, the Woodrow Wilson International Center for Scholars, and the U.S. Department of State are launching Earth Challenge 2020 as the world’s largest coordinated citizen science campaign.

-Earth Challenge 2020 will help fulfill our goal of engaging millions of global citizens in collecting one billion data points in areas including air and water quality, pollution and human health.
-Citizen science volunteers around the world, working with professional scientists, will collect and share earth science data of their local communities on an unprecedented scale, providing new insight on the state of our environment.
+Earth Challenge 2020 will engage millions of global citizens and will aggregate and collect more than one billion data points in areas including air quality, water quality, biodiversity, pollution, and human health.
+Citizen science volunteers around the world will collect and share Earth science data on an unprecedented scale, providing new insight on the state of our environment to drive meaningful action.

-In 2019 hackathons will be hosted around the world to help create technologies and data platforms that will underpin Earth Challenge 2020.
-These events will connect Earth Challenge 2020 with existing and emerging citizen science projects, highlighting successes and crowdsourcing solutions to challenges.
-These global hackathons will develop new hardware and software for gathering and sharing data, including an official Earth Challenge 2020 mobile app.
-The initial data collection campaign will launch on April 1, 2020, with the objective of collecting one billion data points by Earth Day.
+The timeline for Earth Challenge 2020 spans eighteen months.
+In 2019, hackathons will be hosted around the world to help create the technologies that will underpin Earth Challenge 2020 and encouraging existing citizen science projects to join our efforts.
+Finally, in April 2020, a new mobile app and global data collection campaign will launch with the objective of collecting one billion data points by Earth Day that year.

 Earth Day Network

 Contact: Denice Zeck

 Phone: (202) 355-8875

 The Wilson Center

 Phone: (202) 691-4031